YarNhoj/npug/landslide/slides/npug.md

 When Docker starts, it creates a virtual interface named docker0 on the host machine.

-It randomly chooses an address and subnet from the private range defined by RFC 1918 that are not in use on the host machine, and assigns it to docker0.
+It randomly chooses an address and subnet from the private range defined by RFC 1918

+Virtual Ethernet bridge

-Docker0 is a virtual Ethernet bridge that automatically forwards packets between any other network interfaces that are attached to it.
+Automatically forwards packets between any other network interfaces that are attached to it.

-This lets containers communicate both with the host machine and with each other.

-Every time Docker creates a container, it creates a pair of “peer” interfaces that are like opposite ends of a pipe — a packet sent on one will be received on the other.
+Every time Docker creates a container, it creates a pair of “peer” interfaces

-Docker has an extensive guide on all of the networking options including; Building your own bridge, How to customize the docker0 bridge, and configuring DNS
+Docker has an extensive guide on all of the networking options including;

+* Building your own bridge
+* How to customize docker0
+* configuring DNS

 Head over to https://docs.docker.com/articles/networking/ for more information.